Areas of Study

 Whether there is a story to be told, a problem to be solved, or a point of view to be expressed— the illustrator provides the vision.

-Our Illustration program encourages students to work independently, but learn under the close guidance of award-winning professionals in the field.
-Ours is an intensive course of study that combines artistic rigor with real world experience.
+At Maine College of Art & Design, our Illustration degree encourages students to work independently while learning under the close guidance of award-winning professionals in the field.
+Our program is an intensive course of study that combines artistic rigor with real-world experience.

 We are deeply rooted in fundamental artistic skills and practices.
 Students learn to think critically while developing concepts, narratives, and settings to create unique and individual imagery.